mlohajner/gtk-ruler/README.md

 ## Features

-- 📏 **Measure directly on your screen** - place the ruler over anything and read its dimensions immediately.
+- **Measure directly on your screen** - place the ruler over anything and read its dimensions immediately.
-- 🖱️ **Move and resize interactively** - drag the ruler or its edges just like you'd expect.
+- **Move and resize interactively** - drag the ruler or its edges just like you'd expect.
-- 🖥️ **Works across monitors** - use it on your current display and switch to fullscreen when you need a larger measuring area.
+- **Works across monitors** - use it on your current display and switch to fullscreen when you need a larger measuring area.
-- 🎨 **Built-in color picker** - hold `C` to sample the pixel color directly under the cursor.
+- **Built-in color picker** - hold `C` to sample the pixel color directly under the cursor.
-- 📋 **Copy measurements to the clipboard** - press `Enter` to quickly copy dimensions and color information.
+- **Copy measurements to the clipboard** - press `Enter` to quickly copy dimensions and color information.
-- 🔄 **Rotate measurements instantly** - press `R` to swap width and height.
+- **Rotate** - press `R` to swap ruler width and height.
-- 🎯 **Choose your reference point** - change the measurement origin and angle with `O`.
+- **Choose your reference point** - change the measurement origin / angle with `O`.
-- 👻 **Adjust transparency** - make the ruler more or less transparent so you can see what you're measuring underneath.
+- **Adjust transparency** - make the ruler more or less transparent so you can see what you're measuring underneath.
-- ⚡ **Keyboard-friendly** - move and resize precisely with the arrow keys.
+- **Keyboard-friendly** - move and resize precisely with the arrow keys.
-- 🪶 **Lightweight** - a small utility that does one job without getting in your way.
+- **Lightweight** - a small utility that does one job without getting in your way.

 ## Build